 (SPOILERS for this week’s Atlanta will be found below.)

-Here are some of the biggest takeaways we have after season four’s fourth episode.
+Here are some of the biggest questions we had after season three’s ninth episode.

 Why Was This Episode Shot In Black And White?

 “Rich Wigga, Poor Wigga” is the only episode of Atlanta in the show’s history to be shot in black and white, and with that, it begs the question why?
 A simple answer to this could be that it makes it harder to judge Aaron for his appearance and forces viewers to instead judge him for his actions.
 Aaron is a biracial high schooler who is seeking financial help in order to attend Arizona State College with his girlfriend Kate.
 That help seemingly arrives through Robert S. Lee, the heir to the Pink Oil hair moisturizing fortune played by the late Kevin Samuels, whose name is a bit too similar to Robert E. Lee, the American-Confederate general from the Civil War.
 He offers to pay the college tuition of all Black students at Aaron’s high school.
 However, Aaron is deemed “not Black enough,” and thus, lucks out on the scholarship.
 This label is placed on him due to the lack of knowledge he has about Black culture and his overall behavior, and as viewers, that’s all we can draw from with the episode being shown in black and white.
 If it were shown in color, it would be harder to ignore his physical appearance to make the decision that the committee did.